- Ph D, New York University

 Awards & Honors

-- Opie, T.R., Livingston, B. (in press).
+- Opie, T.R., Livingston, B. (2022).
 Shared Sisterhood: Harnessing Collective Power to Generate More Inclusive and Equitable Organizations.
 Organizational Dynamics.
+Vol: 51, Page: 1-9.

 - Javadian, G., Opie, T.R., Parise, S.A.
 (2018).
 The influence of emotional carrying capacity and network ethnic diversity on entrepreneurial self-efficacy: the case of black and white entrepreneurs.
 New England Journal of Entrepreneurship.